jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 A ping sweep is a network scanning technique used to identify live hosts (such as computers or servers) within a specific IP address range by sending ICMP Echo Request (ping) messages.
 The goal is to observe which IP addresses respond to determine which devices are active on the network.

 Ping sweeps work by sending ICMP Echo Requests (Type 8) to the target addresses.
-If a host is online, it responds with an ICMP Echo Reply (Type 0), confirming its presence.
-The "Type" field in the ICMP header defines the purpose of the message (e.g., Type 8 for Echo Request, Type 0 for Echo Reply), while the "Code" field adds additional context, with Code 0 used in both request and reply messages.
+- If a host is online, it responds with an ICMP Echo Reply (Type 0), confirming its presence.

-If no reply is received, it could indicate the host is offline or unreachable.
+- If no reply is received, it could indicate the host is offline or unreachable.
 However, this lack of response could also result from firewalls blocking ICMP traffic, network congestion, or temporary unavailability.

 While ping sweeps are a simple way to check host reachability, results should be interpreted in the context of the network's conditions and security settings.
 ### Host-Discovery-with-Nmap

 Nmap usually begins with a ping scan for host discovery followed by a port scan.
 To disable the port scan and only perform host discovery, you can use the `-sn` option.

+```
+nmap -sn target
+```

  By default, Nmap's host discovery sends TCP SYN to port 443, TCP ACK to port 80, and an ICMP timestamp request.
 Some scans require admin privileges depending on the type of packets used.
 The main limitation of Nmap's ping scan is that it still relies on ICMP, which may be blocked or limited by some networks.

-```
-nmap -sn target
-```

 #### TCP SYN Ping - Host Discovery Scan  | `-PS`

 For the `-sn` host discovery scan, you can override what kind of packets you send with the `-P...` option.
 The `-PS` option allows will send SYN packets.
 By default, it will send the SYN packets to port 80 to determine if the target is online unless a different port is  specified.